Kick up your chocolate cake with Guinness with this easy one bowl dark chocolate Guinness cake covered in a 2-ingredient chocolate ganache!

 - My Favorite New Whisk!
 I love this thing!
 Is it a whisk?
 Is it a spatula?
 Who cares!

 This cake man, I know some people hate the M word.
-But it was all sorts of M and with a simple chocolate ganache poured on top was all it needed.
+But it was all sorts of M (that’s Moist to be exacty) and with a simple chocolate ganache poured on top was all it needed.

 This cake was a variation on my perfect chocolate cupcakes with the addition of using Guinness instead of the boiling water.
 I love this recipe adapted from Hershey’s Kitchens, it bakes perfectly everytime.
 Seriously, it’s foolproof you guys.